Skip to main content

 3.5 Run a task from the CLI

 To shorten the feedback loop during development you can run test updates to a given task directly from the CLI through the conveyor run command.
-This command performs a build and runs the job on the cluster, bypassing airflow and shows the logs directly in your console.
+This command performs a build and runs the job on the cluster, bypassing Airflow and shows the logs directly in your console.

 conveyor run --env $ENVIRONMENT_NAME --dag $PROJECT_NAME --task sample